mixxxdj/website/content/news/XXXX-XX-XX-mixxx-2-4-0-features.md

 ### Track Menu
 The track menu in Mixxx 2.4 is extended by several new features:

-- An action to select loaded track in library
+- Select loaded track in library
-- An action to analyze/re-analyze with variable/constant BPM on a per-track basis
+- Analyze/re-analyze with variable/constant BPM on a per-track basis
-- An action for looking up track metadata at Discogs, Soundcoud and LastFM
+- Looking up track metadata at Discogs, Soundcoud and LastFM
-- An action to remove track files from disk
+- Remove track files from disk

 ### Many other changes